-Data Management Planning Process
+Belmont Forum Data Management Planning Process

-It is important to consider data management issues from the inception of a research project submitted to this call, in order to plan and budget appropriately for data sharing, management and curation.
-This section explains the expectations for Data Management Plans (DMPs) at the stages of Preregistrations, Full Proposal, and Awarded Projects.
+It is important to consider data management issues from the inception of a Belmont Forum Collaborative Research Action (CRA) proposal in order to plan and budget appropriately for data sharing, management and curation.
+This section explains the expectations for Data Management Plans (DMPs) at the stages of Expressions of Interest, Full Proposal, and Awarded Projects.

-Pre-Registration - Preliminary Data Management Information

-In the data management section, please address the following questions:
+Expressions of Interest/Pre-Proposal Stage - Preliminary Data Management Information In the data management section, please address the following questions: